Do You Have A Locked In RRSP?

 In Conclusion

-Consider your options when looking into withdrawing from your locked-in accounts.
+Consider your options when looking into withdrawing from your locked in RRSP.
 They are intended to provide you with retirement income for life and withdrawals could have a negative impact on your future.

 This is an excellent article – thank you!
 I’m in Ontario and have an LIF/LRIF, but never really thought much about.
 It’s nice to know what my options are.